RV camping with full hookups in Montana

 21 sites · Lodging, RVs, Tents50 acres · Babb, MT

-Duck Lake Lodge Campground is a family friendly and down to earth outdoorsman's lodge located just outside of Babb.
+Duck Lake Lodge Campground is a family friendly and down to earth outdoorsman's lodge and property located just outside of Babb.
 Mt in the heart of North America's Backbone, Glacier National Park.
 Our location is surrounded by woods in a safe, cozy rustic and serene environment, just minutes from the park, on the Blackfeet Indian Reservation rich with history and amazing culture.
-Our camping spots have wooded surroundings, secure bathrooms, showers-$5, coin laundry for and camper trash facilities.
-The sites are nestled in the trees with picnic tables, campfire rings at each Tent site location.
-Pop up tents, camp vans, Rooftop tent should reserve an Electric Avenue Spot We have Electric Sites available for Car, Rooftop tents, tents We recommend surge protectors used at each Our main lodge features a Cafe and Snack Bar, there is also WIFI.
+Our camping spots have wooded surroundings, secure bathrooms, showers-$5, coin laundry for and campers, trash facilities.
+Sites are nestled in the trees with picnic tables, campfire rings at each Tent site location.
+Pop up tents, camp vans, Rooftop tent should reserve an Electric Avenue Spot We have Electric Sites available for Car, Campvan, Rooftop tents, tents We recommend surge protectors.
+Our main lodge features a Cafe and Snack Bar, there is also WIFI.
 It is quiet, safe and family friendly area, pets are welcome as well.
 You can also access a community bonfire area on the main lawn, as well as a pond area with numerous waterfowl.
-You could see deer, moose, ducks, beavers, various bird species, as well as hummingbirds that welcome you to the main lodge.
-The sunset is breathtaking.
+Rich with wildlife you can see deer, moose, ducks, beavers, various bird species, as well as hummingbirds that are here to welcome you.
+Even the occasional bear or moose sighting.
+The sunset and sunrises are breathtaking.
 We invite you to come and explore Glacier's pristine forests, alpine meadows, rugged mountains, and spectacular lakes.
 With over 700 miles of trails, Glacier National Park is a paradise for adventurous visitors seeking wilderness and solitude.
 It's a real home away from home Glacier Base Camp.
 The property is privately owned, and management reserves the right to refuse service to anyone, and will not be responsible for accidents or injury to guest or for loss of money, jewelry or valuables of any kind.
+We are in bear and wildlife country.
+Be aware, store food items away from tents, keep sites free from debris.
+Extinguish camp fires when not in use.
+Enjoy the beauty around us and all the areas of Glacier National Park.
+Thank you for camping with us.
+We love sharing our home with you!

 Pets